MelSumner/why-ember/app/components/ember-for-react.md

 export default Card;
 ```

 Though, even with assigning sub-components to the default export, a user must rely on documentation to know about how these sub-components are accessed.
-In order to achieve the best sub-component suggestion you'd have to user [render-props.](https://reactjs.org/docs/render-props.html) Render props are a technique of passing a prop to a component and invoking that as a‌
+In order to achieve the best sub-component suggestion you'd have to user [render-props.](https://reactjs.org/docs/render-props.html) Render props are a technique of passing a prop to a component and invoking that.‌

 ### Templates and JSX